 Schedules of condition

-In most cases prepared at the commencement of leases, Schedules of Condition provide a clear unequivocal record of the property, to avoid future dispute when assessing dilapidations claims.
+In most cases prepared at the commencement of leases, Schedules of Condition provide a clear unequivocal record of the property, to avoid future disputes when assessing dilapidations claims.

-Schedules of condition are a way of limiting repairing liabilities for both landlords’ and tenants’.
-As a landlord, having one accurate schedules in place is a critical measure, in protecting your investment – particularly when tenants take on short term leases.
+Schedules of condition are a way of limiting repairing liabilities for both landlords and tenants.
+As a landlord, having one accurate schedule in place is a critical measure in protecting your investment – particularly when tenants take on short term leases.
 We can prepare Schedules of Condition for your property, as well as reviewing and agreeing schedules that have been prepared by others.

-Most commercial leases require that a property be left in good repair regardless of the condition it was at the start of the lease.
-However in many circumstances this would be considered unreasonable.
-By attaching to the lease, an accurate record, in the form of a schedule of condition – that can be agreed by both parties – you can ensure each other’s interests are protected.
+Most commercial leases require that a property be left in good repair, regardless of the condition it was at the start of the lease.
+However, in many circumstances, this would be considered unreasonable.
+By attaching to the lease an accurate record, in the form of a schedule of condition – that can be agreed by both parties – you can ensure that each other’s interests are protected.